Period covered by this COE: January 2017 – December 2018

 Dear Secretary General, dear members, partners and associates,

-I am pleased to confirm that Transparency International – Austrian Chapter (TI-AC) reaffirms its support to the United Nations Global Compact (UNGC) and its Ten Principles.
-TI-AC fully endorses all UNGC Principles.
-In particular, TI-AC works towards Principle 10: “Businesses should work against corruption in all its forms, including extortion and bribery” in collaboration with its colleagues in the TI Secretariat and in more than 100 national chapters.
+I am pleased to confirm that Transparency International – Austrian Chapter (TI-Austria) reaffirms its support to the United Nations Global Compact (UNGC) and its Ten Principles.
+TI-Austria fully endorses all UNGC Principles.
+In particular, TI-Austria works towards Principle 10: “Businesses should work against corruption in all its forms, including extortion and bribery” in collaboration with its colleagues in the TI Secretariat and in more than 100 national chapters.
 They are working across private and public sectors, and with other stakeholders in the field of anti-corruption with the goal to promote transparency, build accountability and promote integrity.

-Through the mutual membership of TI-AC and UNGC (via its Austrian representative respACT), TI-AC aims to further enhance the Austrian Global Compact Network and to ensure mutual stimulation and incentives.
+Through the mutual membership of TI-Austria and UNGC (via its Austrian representative respACT), TI-Austria aims to further enhance the Austrian Global Compact Network and to ensure mutual stimulation and incentives.
 We also commit to sharing this information with our stakeholders using our primary channels of communication and appreciate feedback on this report.

-On behalf of TI-AC, it is my great pleasure to express our continued support for the UN Global Compact and to renew our commitment to the initiative and its principles.
+On behalf of TI-Austria, it is my great pleasure to express our continued support for the UN Global Compact and to renew our commitment to the initiative and its principles.

 Prof. Eva Geiblinger,